8 Best Practices to Implement Continuous Testing

 To find out more about continuous testing, check out our previous blog for an Introduction to Continuous Testing.

-If you want to learn about best practices to implement an effective continuous testing strategy, you’ve come to the right place.
-After thoroughly researching continuous testing and consulting industry experts, we’ve compiled eight best practices that you should consider to help you effectively build a continuous testing strategy.
-We hope this helps you make the best decision for your software testing needs.
+If you want to learn about the best continuous testing practices, you’ve come to the right place.
+After thoroughly researching continuous testing and consulting industry experts, we’ve compiled 8 Best Continuous Testing Practices that you should consider to help you effectively build a continuous testing strategy.

 1. Adopt More Test Automation